-If you don’t find the answer you are looking for in the FAQs, you can contact us in a few different ways:
+If you don’t find the answer you are looking for in the FAQs, you can contact us in the following way:

-(Note: the NVC is unable to respond to nonimmigrant visa inquiries by email or fax.
-Please see our Contact Us page for contact information.)
-As of 24-JUN-2019, we are responding to emails received on 22-MAY-2019.
-We will update this information every week.
-We ask that you make a subsequent inquiry only if you do not receive a response to your email within our published timeframe above.
-Duplicate inquiries slow our ability to respond to you in a timely manner.
+(Note: The NVC is unable to respond to nonimmigrant visa inquiries, please visit https://travel.state.gov/content/travel/en/us-visas/tourism-visit.html for information.
+We ask that you make a subsequent inquiry only if you do not receive a response to your email within our published timeframe.
+Duplicate inquiries slow our ability to respond to you in a timely manner).

 Submitting Forms or Documents to the NVC: If you need to submit a form or document to us, please visit our Submit Documents to the NVC page.